Cardiff: City and capital city status

 King Edward VII granted Cardiff city status on 28 October 1905.
 It acquired a Roman Catholic cathedral in 1916.
 Later, more national institutions came to the city, including the National Museum of Wales, the Welsh National War Memorial, and the University of Wales Registry Building, but it was denied the National Library of Wales, partly because the library's founder, Sir John Williams, considered Cardiff to have "a non-Welsh population".

-After a brief post-war boom, Cardiff docks entered a prolonged decline in the interwar period.
+Following a brief post-war boom, Cardiff docks entered a prolonged decline in the interwar period.
 By 1936, trade was at less than half its value in 1913, reflecting the slump in demand for Welsh coal.
 Bomb damage in the Cardiff Blitz of World War II included the devastation of Llandaff Cathedral, and in the immediate postwar years, the city's link with the Bute family came to an end.

-The city was recognised as the capital city of Wales on 20 December 1955, in a written reply by the Home Secretary, Gwilym Lloyd George.
+On 20 December 1955, in reply to a question in the House of Commons, the Home Secretary, Gwilym Lloyd George said that due to the volume of support for the idea in Wales, the government would regard Cardiff as the capital city of Wales, a step that would not require formal recognition.
 Caernarfon had also vied for the title.
 Welsh local authorities had been divided: only 76 out of 161 chose Cardiff in a 1924 poll organised by the South Wales Daily News.
 The subject was not debated again until 1950, and meanwhile Cardiff took steps to promote its "Welshness".
-The stalemate between Cardiff and cities such as Caernarfon and Aberystwyth was not broken until Cardiganshire County Council decided to support Cardiff; and in a new local authority vote, 134 out of 161 voted for Cardiff.
+The stalemate between Cardiff and towns such as Caernarfon and Aberystwyth was not broken until Cardiganshire County Council decided to support Cardiff; and in a new local authority vote, 134 out of 161 voted for Cardiff.

 Cardiff therefore celebrated two important anniversaries in 2005.
-The Encyclopedia of Wales notes that the decision to recognise the city as the capital of Wales "had more to do with the fact that it contained marginal Conservative constituencies than any reasoned view of what functions a Welsh capital should have."
+The Encyclopedia of Wales notes that the decision to regard the city as the capital of Wales "had more to do with the fact that it contained marginal Conservative constituencies than any reasoned view of what functions a Welsh capital should have."
 Although the city hosted the Commonwealth Games in 1958, Cardiff became a centre of national administration only with the establishment of the Welsh Office in 1964, which later prompted the creation of various other public bodies such as the Arts Council of Wales and the Welsh Development Agency, most of which were based in Cardiff.